Redefining the intranet site experience with SharePoint in Office 365

 - Determine which site collections and related components are essential to the site.

 - Build out larger subsites as hub sites to allow more autonomy and control.

 - Use the hub site model to aid migration.
 Leave older content in the previous site and build out new content as hub sites.

 - Link together hub sites to aggregate content and search.
 Branding and navigation can float down to child sites while searchable content floats up to parent sites.

 - Consider a loosely federated and aggregated design rather than a design that is more rigid and monolithic.

-We create a lot of web parts to suit our specific needs in SharePoint.
+When necessary, we create web parts to suit our needs in SharePoint.
 Custom web parts help us provide a directed and comprehensive user experience without sacrificing user experience or design elements.
 We always consider reusability when we create new web parts.
 If a web part can be used for other parts of the organization or fulfill a need in other sites, we want to design it in a way that enables it to be reused.
 We have many web parts that are built with a more general and broad approach in mind that are reused and potentially customized in different places throughout our SharePoint site landscape.

 Benefits and looking forward

 The greatest benefit for us has been reduced requirement for development and IT intervention.
 Our users can now create attractive, useful, accessible, and responsive sites using default tools and site creation processes.
 Our business groups are driving their own site creation and design, and they’re able to maintain more current and complete sites with less effort.
 We don’t have to enlist extra IT resources or incur additional development delays or extra costs, which saves us time and money.